 Pens made from a template are not linked to the template in any way, so any changes you make to the template will only apply to new Pens made from the template.
 The opposite is true for Pens that use another Pen as an external resource — when you update the external resource Pen, any Pens that link to it are also updated.

 We put this in the API section of the documentation because it's one of the more common requests for third-party integration.
 It answers the question "How can I send people to the CodePen editor with example code and settings all set up how I want?"
-Our POST API is for that, but it may not be as easy as just making a Pen and linking up a URL like this:
+Our POST API is for that, but if it's possible for you to make a Pen ahead of time, it's easier to do thank and link up a URL like this: